 - With my parents, I want them to be available to me whenever I need them, but I also don’t want them to constantly be in my life

-According to relational dialectics theory, contradictions (also called tensions) are natural in any relationship.
+According to RDT, contradictions (also called tensions) are natural in any relationship.
 The theory aims to look at how to overcome and work with contradictions and tensions in relationships

 ‘Totality’ means that we need to look at all of the tensions in a relationship, rather than just one in isolation.
 If we want a good overall view of a relationship, we need to look at the ‘totality’ of factors.

 Here’s how Dumlao and Janke (2012, p.
 156) explain totality:

 - “Totality, another core concept in relational dialectics, emphasizes the idea that the social world is a series of interrelated contradictions”

 That word ‘interrelated’ is important in the above quote.
 It means that all the contradictions we might experience in a relationship can impact each other.

 To understand just how many contradictions there can be in relationships, scholars have split them into two categories: Internal and External contradictions

 - Internal contradictions: When two people in the relationship have contradictory needs, wants and desires;

 - External contradictions: When the needs, wants and desires of the people within the relationship contradict with the needs, wants and desires of people outside of the relationship.

 So, when trying to identify problems or challenges in a relationship, we’ll need to think about all of the internal and external contradictions that may be causing challenges.